klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.validator.md

 caver.validator.validateFeePayer(tx)
 ```

 Validates a fee payer in the transaction.
-This function compares the public keys of the account key of the fee payer in the Klaytn with the public keys recovered from `feePayerSignatures`.
+This function compares the public keys of the account key of the fee payer with the public keys recovered from `feePayerSignatures`.

 **Parameters**